-Lots of people, vitamin more about including some of my favorite people at Capital Metro, page are claiming that the Red Line is now “meeting projections”.
+Lots of people, including some of my favorite people at Capital Metro, are claiming that the Red Line is now “meeting projections”.
 Hmm.
 Let’s analyze this claim by looking at the archives, shall we?

 1. The Red Line was opened up in 2009 – projecting 1700-2000 boardings/day, from Day One, with the following schedule:

 This is the last monthly data we get before Big Changes make for a big discontinuity in the graphs.
-December is, anaemia as Capital Metro wants to make sure you know, drugs a low ridership month.
+December is, as Capital Metro wants to make sure you know, low ridership month.
 As usual, click for larger versions.
 Analysis follows the pictures.

 Rail first (image directly from Capital Metro):